dncuug/ukrainian-dotnet-communities/README.md

-# 🇺🇦 Ukrainian .NET Communities
+# 🇺🇦 Ukrainian .NET Developer Community

 The entire list of communities has been moved to [our website](http://dotnet.city).